-- EU.
-The Regulation will also strengthen the rights of data subjects, particularly, the right to be forgotten. - 3.46 Nevertheless, data protection might not offer a suitable remedy in all cases.
+EU.
+The Regulation will also strengthen the rights of data subjects, particularly, the right to be forgotten.

+3.46 Nevertheless, data protection might not offer a suitable remedy in all cases.
 A number of speakers at the Commission's April 2015 seminar emphasised the limitations of the regime, particularly in more serious cases where the deterrent potential of data protection may be limited.
 In a consultation meeting with the Commission, the Office of the Data Protection Commissioner (ODPC) also indicated that the criminal law would be more suitable for serious cases involving harmful digital communications.
 The ODPC is also a relatively small organisation and would appear to require additional resources, particularly in light of the recent Schrems litigation.
-However, for less serious forms of activity where the individual's priority is removal of content and protection of personal privacy rather than punishment of the wrongdoer, then data protection does offer effective remedies.
+However, for less serious forms of activity where the individual's priority is removal of content and protection does offer effective remedies.
 Thus, while the Commission considers that data protection cannot be the sole solution for those seeking remedies for harmful digital communications, increased awareness of the remedies available under the Data Protection Acts would be welcome.